caf-lab/Tumor-repressive-CAF/README.md

 college of medicine, Sungkyunkwan University

 # Tumor-repressive-fibroblast subpopulation.
-Generallly activated fibroblasts and CAF (cancer associated fibroblasts) are known to promote tumor progression.
-However, some minor subpopulation of fibroblast is suspected to repress tumor progression and there is little known for this subpopulation.
-In this study, we searched for tumor repressive fibroblasts subpopulation in cancer tissue of colon cancer using single cell RNA/ATAC-seq data.
+While activated fibroblasts and cancer-associated fibroblasts (CAFs) are well-known for promoting tumor progression, emerging evidence suggests the existence of a distinct fibroblast subpopulation with tumor-suppressive properties.
+However, our understanding of this subpopulation remains limited.
+This study aims to identify a tumor-repressive fibroblast subpopulation within colon cancer tissue using single-cell RNA and ATAC sequencing data.

-# Files required to run these codes
+# Files Required to Run the Analysis:
-[1] /output/CRC_final_2022-09-05.rds : The processed file of E-MATB 7107 colorectal single cell data
+[1] /output/CRC_final_2022-09-05.rds : This file contains the processed single-cell RNA-sequencing data for colorectal cancer patients from study E-MATB 7107.

-[2] /results/04.CRC_fbst_vs_all.other.cells.csv : Fibroblast-specific genes calculated based on single cell RNA-seq data
+[2] /results/04.CRC_fbst_vs_all.other.cells.csv : This file lists genes specifically expressed in fibroblasts based on the single-cell RNA-seq data.

-[3] /data/TCGA.colon.CA-survival.txt : Genes that are signicantly associated with colorectal cancer patients' survival based on TCGA data
+[3] /data/TCGA.colon.CA-survival.txt : This file contains a list of genes significantly associated with colorectal cancer patient survival, derived from TCGA data.

-[4] /data/CRC_expression_os.rda : TCGA colorectal cancer RNA-seq and survival files
+[4] /data/CRC_expression_os.rda : This file stores both the TCGA colorectal cancer RNA-sequencing data and corresponding survival information.

-[5] /signature/Human_iCAF_signature.xlsx
+[5] /signature/Human_iCAF_signature.xlsx : This Excel file likely contains a list of genes associated with iCAFs.

-[6] /signature/Human_myCAF_signature.xlsx
+[6] /signature/Human_myCAF_signature.xlsx : This Excel file likely contains a list of genes associated with myofibroblast cancer-associated fibroblasts (myCAFs).

-[7] /signature/Human_mesCAF_signature.xlsx
+[7] /signature/Human_mesCAF_signature.xlsx : This Excel file likely contains a list of genes associated with mesothelial cancer-associated fibroblasts (mesCAFs).

-[8] /signature/MSC_markers.csv
+[8] /signature/MSC_markers.csv : This CSV file likely contains a list of genes used to identify mesenchymal stem cells (MSCs).

-[9] /data/GSE114374_human_colon_fbst_geneset.RData
+[9] /data/GSE114374_human_colon_fbst_geneset.RData : This R data file contains multiple gene sets representing the subtype of colon fibroblasts from study GSE114374.

-#### These 9 files are compressed into single file (8.3 GB).
-For this file, contact at platoshkim@gmail.com
+#### Note: These nine files are compressed into a single archive (8.3 GB).
+For access to this compressed file, please contact platoshkim@gmail.com.